edgard-mv/adflew-shortener-api/README.md

 # Node.js REST API for URL shortening

-`adflew-shortener-api` contains an example of an Express.js project with database `models` (using Mongoose ODM)
+`adflew-shortener-api` contains an example of an Express.js project with database `models` (using Mongoose ODM).

+You can now try it here: `https://polar-wildwood-49676.herokuapp.com/` using `'admin'` and `'password'` as default credentials (without the single quotes).

 ## How to start